SHAPING THE FUTURE

 September is National Preparedness Month (NPM), which promotes family and community disaster planning now and throughout the year.
 As our nation continues to respond to COVID-19, there is no better time to be involved this September.

-As of Monday March 16 many public and private schools across the nation have now been closed.
+As of Monday, March 16, 2019, many public and private schools across the nation have closed.
 And the situation is continuing to change.
-School closures, self-quarantine, social distancing and tough decisions including cancelled meetings and other in-person events have become essential to help 'flatten the curve', slowing the spread of Coronavirus (COVID-19) and helping to ensure that key healthcare facilities do not become overburdened.
-While these are not the easiest decisions, they can help slowdown the spread of Coronavirus (COVID-19).
-The health and safety of all of students and staff is always a top priority for K12 Schools as well as Colleges and Universities, and it is now more than ever in the wake of the evolving global situation around the novel coronavirus (COVID-19).
-We encourage everyone to listen to facts and not respond to fear, and we have provided a list of resources at the end of this article.
+School closures, self-quarantine, social distancing, and tough decisions, including canceled meetings and other in-person events, have become essential to help 'flatten the curve,' slowing the spread of Coronavirus (COVID-19) and ensuring that key healthcare facilities do not become overburdened.
+While these are not the easiest decisions, they can help slow down the spread of Coronavirus (COVID-19).

 September is National Preparedness Month.
 It's a great time to re-evaluate your current emergency response plan and find areas for improvement.
 It is vital for facilities professionals in all industries to protect buildings and occupiers.